Thousands of Russians endorse Navalny to challenge Putin in March vote

 The rallies gradually died down but he has been able to breathe new life into the protest movement this year, bringing out tens of thousands of mostly young protesters onto the streets.

-"We need a new president," Alexander Semyonov, 18, told AFP in the second city of Saint Petersburg where more than 1,800 supporters backed Navalny's bid.
+"We need a new president," Alexander Semyonov, 18, told AFP in Saint Petersburg, where more than 1,800 supporters backed Navalny's bid.

 Separately, Ilya Yashin, a pro-opposition municipal deputy, gathered several hundred people for an unauthorised protest in central Moscow in support of free elections and Navalny's bid.